If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 Size

-The first step in choosing a brooding container is deciding how big it needs to be.
+The first step in choosing a brooder container is deciding how big it needs to be.
 A general rule of thumb is to provide the following amount of floor space based on the age of the chicks:

-- 0-1 week: 6 square inches of floor space per chick
+• 0-1 week: 6 square inches of floor space per chick

-- 2-11 weeks: 2.5 square feet of floor space per chick
+• 2-11 weeks: 2.5 square feet of floor space per chick

-- 12-20 weeks: 5 square feet of floor space per chick
+• 12-20 weeks: 5 square feet of floor space per chick

-- 21+ weeks: 7.5 square feet of floor space per chick
+• 21+ weeks: 7.5 square feet of floor space per chick

 To accommodate their increasing need for space, you can simply plan to upgrade their box size as they grow.
-Another alternative is starting with a large brooding space, but block off a smaller section to confine them to when they are small and gradually expand the space as they grow.
+Another alternative is to start with a large brooding space, but block off a smaller section to confine them to when they are small and gradually expand the space as they grow.

 Design

 Now that you know how much space you need, it’s time to decide what kind of brooder design you want to use.
+This is a great time to get creative!

 Cardboard Box or Plastic Storage Tub

-DIY Brooder
+DIY Brooder Design

-One option is to build a brooder into the wall of your chicken coop, which is what we’ve done on our homestead.
+One option is to build a brooder right into your chicken coop, which is what we’ve done on our homestead.
 It’s a great way to utilize free wall space and get your chickens accustomed to each other!
 I also find that accessing the chicks from the side, rather than coming in from the top of a box, is less stressful for them (think aerial predators, like hawks!).

 Battery Brooder